 While we wait for the doctors stop bickering about it, there is one thing that’s for sure: The G-spot is a beautiful thing, and when it’s stimulated it helps to produce orgasms of almost unbearable intensity.
 So can the prostate.
 So, the natural question is, can the same vibes used to stimulate the G-spot be used on the prostate too?

-Generally speaking, yes.
-There’s no reason why not, as long as you’re careful.
-Just a quick note though before you go rummaging through your girlfriend’s toy box: we don’t advise sharing sex toys in this manner.
+Generally speaking, yes; as long as there’s a flared base.
+This is a requirement of all anal-safe toys (for men AND women) to prevent an uncomfortable trip to the emergency room.
+As well, just a quick note though before you go rummaging through your girlfriend’s toy box: we don’t advise sharing sex toys in this manner.
 Not at all.
 Keep them separate.

 What Should You Look For?